The functioning of banks and shops helps you figure out how to arrange day-to-day life in the Netherlands.

 Dutch bank account

-To open an account you will need proof of enrolment as a student, a Dutch postal address and preferable a citizen service number (BSN/sofi nummer).
-You will receive this from the City Hall after you register your address.
+To open an account you will need proof of enrolment as a student, a Dutch postal address and a citizen service number (BSN number).
+You will receive this from the City Hall after you register your address or your registrration as a non resident (RNI).

 You can access your own foreign bank account via bank machines if one of the above logo's is on your card.
 It is advisable to find out how much your bank charges for international transactions.
 In many places you will not be able to access a savings account via the ATM.